matteo-nini/best-tour-plan/README.md

 # BEST TOUR PLAN #

 ### Description
-In this progect i have to create a landing page about a booking website.
+In this project i have to create a landing page about a booking website.

 ### Info
 Best Tour Plan is a plan's site where you can find your best booking, comparing to each others!